Samuel George Morton: "American School" ethnology

 Samuel George Morton is often thought of as the originator of "American School" ethnology, a school of thought in antebellum American science that claimed the difference between humans was one of species rather than variety and is seen by some as the origin of scientific racism.

-Morton argued against the single creation story of the Bible (monogenism) and instead supported a theory of multiple racial creations (polygenism).
-Morton claimed the Bible supported polygenism, and working in a biblical framework his theory held that each race had been created separately and each was given specific, irrevocable characteristics.
+Morton claimed the Bible supported polygenism, and working in a biblical framework, his theory stated that each race had been created separately and each was given specific, irrevocable characteristics.

 After inspecting three mummies from ancient Egyptian catacombs, Morton concluded that Caucasians and Negroes were already distinct three thousand years ago.
-Since the Bible indicated that Noah's Ark had washed up on Mount Ararat, only a thousand years ago before this, Morton claimed that Noah's sons could not possibly account for every race on earth.
+Since the Bible indicated that Noah's Ark had washed up on Mount Ararat, Morton claimed that Noah's sons could not possibly account for every race on earth.
 According to Morton's theory of polygenesis, races have been separate since the start.

 Morton claimed that he could define the intellectual ability of a race by the skull capacity.
 A large volume meant a large brain and high intellectual capacity, and a small skull indicated a small brain and decreased intellectual capacity.
 He was reputed to hold the largest collection of skulls, on which he based his research.
 He claimed that each race had a separate origin, and that a descending order of intelligence could be discerned that placed Caucasians at the pinnacle and Negroes at the lowest point, with various other race groups in between.
 His research of ancient Egyptians was meant to show that this racial hierarchy had always existed and should remain in place.
 When confronted with evidence that many ancient Egyptians had dark skin like other Africans, Morton used skull measurements to corroborate the words of Georges Curvier: "whatever may have been the hue of their skin, they belonged to the same race with ourselves."
 Aside from this occasionally dark-skinned Caucasian ruling class, Morton's skull measurements led him to admit "Negroes were numerous in Egypt but their social position in ancient times was the same that it now is, that of servants and slaves."
 Morton's scholarship greatly contributed to Egyptology and several other disciplines adopting the Hamitic Hypothesis, the idea that civilization is antithetical to Negroes and a legacy of the Caucasian race such that any evidence of civilization in Africa must have derived from Caucasian presence or influence.
 Morton's skull collection was held at the Academy of Natural Sciences of Philadelphia until 1966, when it was transferred to the Penn Museum, where it is presently curated.